Openreach has announced plans to connect three million premises to full fibre broadband by 2020, a 50% increase on its previous target.

-Under its ‘Fibre First’ programme Openreach will hire 3,000 engineers across eight cities, including London, Birmingham and Manchester.
+Under its ‘Fibre First’ programme Openreach will hire 3,000 engineers across eight cities, enabling a much needed speed boost to broadband offered in London, Birmingham and Manchester among others.

 Openreach did not disclose how much the plans would cost but a previous consultation document placed the costs between £3bn and £6bn.

 The business said they hoped to recoup much of the costs by shifting all new customers over to fibre and turning off its old copper network.
 Potentially this could lead to an increase in consumer bills by £7 per month, as service providers will have to pay higher line rental costs.

 Concerns were raised that such a move would mean providers being locked into Openreach’s network and they will be forced to commit their entire customer base to the new product.

 But Openreach insisted it made ‘no sense’ to build such a network, while keeping the copper one running.

 Fibre costs in UK cities are between £300 and £400 per household.
 However, in rural areas the costs are much higher.
 Openreach estimates that 800,000 rural and new build developments will get fibre by 2020.

 Openreach intends to use government money from the Broadband Delivery UK (BDUK) contracts to offset costs.